projectsbyif/new-digital-rights/README.md

 # New Digital Rights

 ## About this repository
 This repository contains the code for our [New Digital Rights microsite](https://newdigitalrights.projectsbyif.com).
-[This project](https://projectsbyif.com/projects/designing-for-new-digital-rights) explores the new possibilities that legislation like GDPR can create for designers of services.
+It explores the new possibilities that legislation like GDPR can create for designers of services.
+It is designed and maintained by [IF](https://projectsbyif.com).

 ## How to use
 0. Install [Node.js](http://nodejs.org).